isabella232/safe_camera_trap_tools/README.md

 marked up images into a standard format.

 ## Requirements
+You will need an installation of Python along with the standard library.

-Both tools require the PERL program `exiftool` to be installed: [https://www.sno.phy.queensu.ca/~phil/exiftool/].
+Both tools require the PERL program `exiftool` to be installed: https://www.sno.phy.queensu.ca/~phil/exiftool/.
 This program is widely supported across platforms and provides fantastic support for reading EXIF data from images.
 EXIF data is messy - there are some standard tags but hardware and software manufacturers can make up their own tags, which often contain important information: `exiftool` includes a unique database of EXIF tags and possible values from a very wide range of sources.

 This also means that Python needs to be able to talk to `exifttool`.
-For this, the program uses a simple interface package which can be installed as follow:
+For this, the program uses a simple interface package which can be installed as follows:

 ```bash
 pip install ocrd-pyexiftool